krishaamer/green-filter-research/research/literature/sustainability.md

 **For design: These movements are too small and require too much effort to be feasible for the app.**

-## Biodiversity Reduction {#biodiversity-reduction}

--   @uebtBiodiversityBarometer2022 reports “Biodiversity awareness is
-    now at 72% or higher in all countries sampled, compared to only 29% or higher across countries sampled in 2009.”
--   @unitHistoryConvention2023: The history of the United Nations Convention on Biodiversity goes back to 1988, when the working group was founded
--   @almondr.e.a.LivingPlanetReport reports, the number of species killed, mass destruction of nature.
-“69% decline in the relative abundance of monitored wildlife populations around the world between 1970 and 2018.
-Latin America shows the greatest regional decline in average population abundance (94%), while freshwater species populations have seen the greatest overall global decline (83%).”
--   @unepCOP15EndsLandmark2022: **The Convention on Biodiversity 2022
-    (COP15) adopted the first global biodiversity framework to accompany climate goals.**

-### Ecosystem Services {#ecosystem-services}

--   @bousfieldCarbonPaymentsCan2022 reports there’s evidence paying
-    landowners for the ecosystem services their forests provide may reduce deforestation.
--   In Estonia, startups Arbonic and Single.Earth are trialing this approach in several forests.
--   @hanEmbeddingNaturebasedSolutions2022 identifies nature-based
-    solutions “land re-naturalization (such as afforestation and wetland restoration)”
--   @noriegaResearchTrendsEcosystem2018 attempts to quantify the
-    ecosystem services (ES) provided by insects.
-While it can be assumed much of the flora and fauna are crucial for Earth’s systems, science is still in the process of understanding and quantifying its contributions.
-Meanwhile the destruction pressure on ecosystems is rapidly increasing (cite A B C).

-### Deforestation {#deforestation}

--   @fredericsimonEuropeRapidlyLosing2022 Europe rapidly losing its
-    forest carbon sink.

--   Burning of biomass undermines carbon capture.

-## Pollution {#pollution}

-### Clean Water {#clean-water}

--   @kochOpinionArizonaRace2022 (**Need access!)**

-### Air Pollution {#air-pollution}

-Clean air is a requirement

--   Grounbreaking research by @lim1MOAirPollutioninduced2022 analyzed
-    over 400000 individuals in England, South Korea and Taiwan establishes exposure to 2.5μm PM (PM2.5) air pollution as a cause for lung cancer. @bouscasseDesigningLocalAir2022 finds strong health and economic benefits across the board from air pollution reduction in France.
--   In @hannahdevlinCancerBreakthroughWakeup2022, prof Tony Mok, of the Chinese University of Hong Kong: “We have known about the link between pollution and lung cancer for a long time, and we now have a possible explanation for it.
-As consumption of fossil fuels goes hand in hand with pollution and carbon emissions, we have a strong mandate for tackling these issues – for both environmental and health reasons.”

-**Design Implications**: *People live in the polluted areas are so used to it.
-What app to wake them up?
-“You live in a highly polluted area.
-Here’s the TOP 10 companies causing pollution.
-Here’s what you can do.”*

-### Disasters {#disasters}

-Large ones that get international news coverage:

--   Chernobyl
--   Exxon Valdez
--   Deepwater Horizon
--   the Great Pacific Garbage Patch
--   Fukushima
--   @martinez-alierMappingEcologicalDistribution2021 and
-    @martinez-alierReplyOrihuelaExtractivism2022 as well as
-    @scheidelEnvironmentalConflictsDefenders2020 cover how EJAtlas
-    tracks environmental justice cases around the world.
-Dispues in
-    @eerolaCorporateConductCommodity2022.

-### Health {#health}

--   @sarahludwigrauschSustainabilityYourHealth2021: “Human health is
-    central to all sustainability efforts.”All of these (food, housing, power, and health care), and the stress that the lack of them generate, play a huge role in our health,” Hollis says.”

--   @PublicHealthLinkages2013

--   @guidottiHealthSustainabilityIntroduction2015

--   “Sustainability is important for many reasons including:
-    Environmental Quality – In order to have healthy communities, we need clean air, natural resources, and a nontoxic environment.”

-### Carbon Labeling {#carbon-labeling}

--   @briankatemanCarbonLabelsAre2020: Carbon labeling is voluntary and practiced by only a handful of companies.
-The U.S. restaurant chain *Just Salad* , U.K.-based vegan meat-alternative *Quorn* and plant milk *Oatly* provide carbon labeling on their products.

--   Ibid and @climatepartnerLabellingCarbonFootprint2020: Companies like
-    ClimatePartner and Carbon Calories offers labeling consumer goods with emission data as a service.

--   @thecarbontrustHowReduceYour: The Carbon Trust reports it’s certified 27 thousand product footprints.

--   @ivanovaQuantifyingPotentialClimate2020: The average per capita
-    carbon footprint of North America 13.4, Europe 7.5, Africa and the Middle East 1.7 tonnes of CO2 equivalent per capita.

--   @ivanovaQuantifyingPotentialClimate2020 “establish consumption
-    options with a high mitigation potential measured in tons of CO2 equivalent per capita per year.”

--   55% of emissions come from energy production.

--   @americanpressinstituteKnowingNewsHow2022 finds that only 37%
-    percent of U.S. Gen-Z and Millenials follow news related to environmental issues.

--   @cartoClimateResilienceGeography2023 Making advanced maps to
-    convince people to make changes

--   @cohenPotentialRoleCarbon2012 argues carbon labels do influence consumer choice towards sustainability.

--   @crippaCO2EmissionsAll2022 shows global emissions 4.81 tonnes CO2
-    per capita. @worldresourcesinstituteCO2EmissionsMetric2020 shows the
-    top 5 largest per capita CO2 emissions come from Oil Producers - Qatar, Kuwait, Bahrain, United Arab Emirates, Brunei Darussalam in 2020.

--   @europeancommission.jointresearchcentre.CO2EmissionsAll2022 provides
-    CO2 emissions for all the countries around the world, per total emissions the top 10 are China, U.S.A. the European Union, India, Russia, Japan, Iran, South Korea, Indonesia, and Saudi Arabia as of 2021.

-## Climate Protection Efforts {#climate-protection-efforts}

 ### Nationally Determined Contributions {#nationally-determined-contributions}